nathaneltitane/l2cu/README.md

 ---

-Welcome to L²CU - The LDraw Linux Command line Utility!
+### Welcome to L²CU!

-L²CU uses [Frobulator](https://github.com/nathaneltitane/frobulator) to streamline the scripts and make redundant code a thing of the past.
+L²CU (The LDraw Linux Command line Utility) uses [Frobulator](https://github.com/nathaneltitane/frobulator) to streamline the scripts and make redundant code a thing of the past.

 L²CU stems from a set of independant scripts that were written over the last few years to respond to an obvious need for an efficient management of LDraw model files in several ways: bulk editing of LDraw model files.